swethaleelavathi03/Java-Programs/README.md

 # Java-Programs
-Compile the program using the following command
+*Compile the program using the following command --> javac FileName.java

-*  javac FileName.java
-Run the program using the following command
+*Run the program using the following command --> java ClassName
-*  java ClassName